kobolcs/qcs/go-api-tests/README.md

 - See `.github/workflows/go-ci.yml` for the complete GitHub Actions workflow.
 - The CI pipeline runs tests, checks formatting, and performs a CodeQL security scan.

+### 🤝 Integration with Pact Contract Tests

+The root `scripts/run_go_to_pact.js` script demonstrates using the generated `weather_test_report.json` to trigger the Pact consumer and provider tests.
+Because it's written in Node.js, the flow works on Windows as well as macOS/Linux.
+This mirrors a pipeline step where functional API checks gate contract verification.

 ---

 ### 📄 License